Geko-X/MHW-Campaign-Expansion/player_handbook.md

 * Sprint - play attack card face down, move the number of nodes specified by dodge value.
 * Consume Items - play face up on stamina board, remove if hurt before your next turn.
 On next turn, the item is used.
   * Health potions completely heal health (set health dial to full).
-  * Stamina potions completely refresh stamina (remove as many cards from stamina board as you want).
+  * Rations completely refresh stamina (remove as many cards from stamina board as you want).
   * Whetstone (sharpen) - reshuffle damage discard into damage deck.
 Return whetstone to shared supply.
+  * Life Powder - completely heal your Hunter and any Hunter in an adjacent node.
+  * Ancient Potion - completely heal your Hunter and refresh your stamina.
 * Place Item - place an item on your node.
 You cannot attack when placing an item.
-*   Trap - places a trap.
+  * Trap
-  * Monster Lure - places a lure.
+  * Monster Lure
+  * Barrel Bomb
-* Short Rest / Take a Breather- remove 1 face up or 2 face down cards from your stamina board, but you cannot take any other action.
+* Short Rest / Take a Breather- remove 1 face up or 2 face down cards from your stamina board, **but you cannot take any other action**.

 Once your actions are performed, perform hand maintenance by discard either 1 face up or 2 face down cards from anywhere on the Stamina Board, then draw and resolve a Time Card.

+## Consumables
+Play the item face up on stamina board, and return the item to the supply if you take damage before your next turn.
+At the start of your next turn, the item is used.

-## Traps
+## Trap
 Your party can carry 1 trap.
 Traps must be purchased from The Trapper.
 When a monster moves into a trap, it immediately ends its turn.

 You may also roll a d10 to attempt to capture the monster.
 If you roll higher than the monster's current health, you successfully capture the monster, and receive an additional d6 when rolling carves.